 Ariana Grande had been away for a while, and the anticipation of her return played a vital role in the strategy’s success.

-Caption: Lean Cuisine’s #weighthis campaign was perhaps the most memorable one as far as experiential marketing goes.
+Caption: Lean Cuisine’s #weighthis campaign was perhaps the most memorable one regarding experiential marketing.
 Pic Courtesy: Instagram

-Lean Cuisine is a brand of frozen entrees and dinners that devised the #weighthis experiential marketing strategy to showcase a proper understanding of the target audience and be empathetic to their needs.
+Lean Cuisine is a brand of frozen entrees and dinners that devised the #weighthis experiential marketing strategy to showcase a proper understanding of the target audience and empathize with their needs.
 As part of the campaign, consumers were asked how they preferred to be weighed based on their love for their family, education, or job.
-Lean Cuisine took a powerful stance on why people should focus on their accomplishments big or small, and what they value the most in life, as compared to measuring their worth as per their weight or body image.
+Lean Cuisine took a decisive stance on why people should focus on their accomplishments, big or small, and what they value the most in life, compared to measuring their worth per their weight or body image.

-Thus, delivering a feel-good emotion about the showcase made the campaign go viral, making it a huge success.
+Thus, delivering a feel-good emotion about the showcase made the campaign go viral and a huge success.

-The #weighthis campaign is a form of guerilla marketing that was focused 100% on delivering an emotional customer experience by taking up a topic/theme that was relevant.
+The #weighthis campaign is a form of guerilla marketing that was 100% focused on delivering an emotional customer experience by taking up a relevant topic/theme.
 This strategy helped the brand reinvent itself.
-This campaign was an effective example of brand activation as an event marketing strategy that boosts customer interaction, generates brand awareness, establishes lasting relationships with the target audience, and helps evolve customer loyalty.
+This campaign was a practical example of brand activation as an event marketing strategy that boosts customer interaction, generates brand awareness, establishes lasting relationships with the target audience, and helps evolve customer loyalty.

-Variety is the secret sauce for the 29 rooms event, which is held yearly.
-It is one of the best examples of experiential event marketing that has left attendees asking for more every time they attend the event.
-The “turn it into an art” theme invited attendees to walk into any room and use them to create something fun through immersive and interactive technologies like augmented reality and virtual reality
+Variety is the secret sauce for the 29-room event, which is held yearly.
+It is one of the best examples of experiential event marketing, and attendees ask for more every time they attend.
+The “turn it into an art” theme invited attendees to walk into any room and use it to create something fun through immersive and interactive technologies like augmented reality and virtual reality.

 In one of the rooms, participants had a hands-on experience by putting on boxing gloves to hit punching bags.
 Each punch produced a different sound that created a symphony setting.
-In fact, each year the event organizers focus on opening people up to new experiences and creating spaces that are more reflective and introspective.
+Each year, the event organizers focus on opening people up to new experiences and creating more reflective and introspective spaces.

 Sensory satisfaction has always been a significant theme of the show.
-It also offered a setting for participants to enjoy actual human interaction and built an unforgettable life-like experience around the audience.
+It also offers a setting for participants to enjoy actual human interaction and creates an unforgettable, lifelike experience for the audience.

 David Lloyd’s created a pop-up store experiential marketing campaign inviting guests to complete a 10-minute high-intensity workout as payment for any food or drink they ordered.

-The pop-up cafA was placed strategically with high traffic from their target audience, like corporate office areas.
-The idea behind this strategy was to enable participants to experience ways of leading a healthier lifestyle, which could automatically turn participants into brand ambassadors.
+The pop-up cafA was strategically placed in areas with high traffic from their target audience, like corporate office areas.
+The idea behind this strategy was to enable participants to experience ways of leading a healthier lifestyle, which could automatically turn them into brand ambassadors.

 Hamleys used pop-up stores to deliver an immersive experience in the build-up to its Christmas sales.
 The pop-up store showed up in different locations in London and featured sales, live demos, and unique quizzes.